Chasing the Ghosts of World War Two in Krakow

 Don't miss the Grey House at the entrance which at one time was the SS quarters complete with torture cells beneath it.
 It was said that anyone entering them never came out under their own stream.

 Close to the grey house is the so called Red House found at ulica Jerozolimska 22.
 This was the villa of the notorious camp commandant Amon Goethe.
-At present it is undergoing some refurbishment.

 Commandant Amon Goethe's Red House